What You Need to Know About the 3rd Pillar

 Example 1: A single, Protestant-reformed man from Zurich with a taxable income of CHF 120,000 can expect taxes of CHF 23,448 if he does not contribute to the 3rd pillar (Tax rates for 2019, City of Zurich).
 If he deposits the 2020 maximum amount for Pillar 3a of CHF 6,826, the tax burden will amount to CHF 21,261, and he will save CHF 2,187.

-Example 2: A married couple from Lucerne (denomination: Christian Catholic) with a taxable income of CHF 160,000 pays CHF 32,161 in taxes if neither spouse contributes to the 3rd pillar (Tax rates for 2018, City of Lucerne).
-If both of them deposit the maximum amount of CHF 6,826 into the 3rd pillar, the tax burden will amount to CHF 27,441, saving them CHF 4,720.
+Example 2: A married, Protestant-reformed couple from Lucerne with a taxable income of CHF 160,000 pays CHF 31,766 in taxes if neither spouse contributes to the 3rd pillar (Tax rates for 2019, City of Lucerne).
+If both of them deposit the maximum amount of CHF 6,826 into the 3rd pillar, the tax burden will amount to CHF 27,093, saving them CHF 4,673.

 Gainfully employed people can generally open multiple Pillar 3a accounts for their private pension provision.
 Because partial withdrawals from the 3rd pillar are not possible at the time of retirement, staggering the pension capital withdrawals over different years is recommended.
 This allows for significant tax savings.
 Married couples, in particular, should not get lump-sum payments from the 3rd pillar in the same year because they will usually be counted together (tax progression).
 Situations in the cantons may vary.
 Clarifying your personal situation with the responsible tax office is recommended.
 Those who start depositing as soon as possible will benefit the most from the private pension provision.
 The compound interest effect then comes into play, which noticeably increases the amount paid out in the end.